2024 Winners Announced

 Thank you to all of the students, teachers and volunteers who participated.
 250 proposals were submitted from area high school students.

-Rory Pilling and Rae Jacobson are proud to place first in the 2021 Caring for Our Watersheds contest for their proposal to raise awareness about the social and environmental issues surrounding homelessness.
+Rory and Rae are proud to place first in the 2021 Caring for Our Watersheds contest for their proposal to raise awareness about the social and environmental issues surrounding homelessness.
 Specifically, the group will advocate for the passing of the Right To Rest Act to ensure that homeless people can live in the main parts of Sacramento- allowing access to sanitation and trash disposal, as well as proximity to transport and job opportunities.
 Their hope is that the Right to Rest Act will protect homeless individuals, but also alleviate some of the waste and environmental impact from homeless encampments along Sacramento waterways.

 For first place in the contest, Rory and Rae won $1,000 for themselves and $1,000 for their school, George Washington Carver School of Arts and Sciences.
 In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
 Nutrien also provides $10,000 in funding to help implement students’ ideas.